thebrandonallen/bp-emails-for-bbp/README.md

 ## Changelog ##

+### 0.2.0 ###
+* Release date: April 29, 2017
+* Refactored loading of plugin code to be faster and leaner.
+* Refactored email installation.

 ### 0.1.1 ###
+* Release date: May 26, 2016
 * Fixes an issue where a topic or reply author might receive a notification of their own topic or reply if they're the first in the list of subscribers.

 ### 0.1.0 ###
+* Release date: May 12, 2016
 * Initial release.